Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

 ```

 ## Module reference inside a list
-You can have module references for using inside lists.
-They can be created for each list item by using `UsedPerItem` method on the object returned by the `Reference<T>`.
+You may want to have a module reference for showing another module inside a list.
+The list should show different instances of the referenced module for each row in the list.
+The module reference for this purpose can be created by using the `UsedPerItem` method on the object returned by the `Reference<T>`.

 Two common scenarios for using this pattern are nested lists and custom form per list item.

 ### Nested list
 Consider the example in [this page](https://www.msharp.co.uk/#/../Tutorials/10/README).
-We may want to change the `AgenciesList` so that a new column be added to show the `BookingsList` for that agency nested inside the list for each row.
+You may want to change the `AgenciesList` so that a new column be added to show the `BookingsList` for that agency nested inside the list for each row.
 This column can be added using a custom column.

 ```csharp
 public class AgenciesList : ListModule<Domain.Agency>